 You can request to speak at the planning sub-committee when they are making a decision on a planning application that you submitted a written representation about.

 The planning sub-committee does not decide all planning applications.
 Officers make decisions on some planning applications.
 Our scheme of delegation decides whether the planning sub-committee or an officer decides on an application.

 If an application is being decided by the planning sub-committee, then we notify everyone who has made a representation.

 If you want to speak at the meeting, contact firstname.lastname@example.org no later than 4pm on the working day before the meeting.

-Speakers can ask to introduce a maximum of two photographs or other illustrative material if this will aid them in making their representations.
+Speakers can ask to introduce a maximum of two photographs or other illustrative material if this will help them in making their representations.
 The material must depict a fair impression of the application site.

 The chair of the sub-committee has discretion to refuse the use of such material.

 An applicant may ask to display an architectural model or samples of material at the meeting.
 They must contact us before the meeting to facilitate this as it’s not always possible.

 We send the applicant the notice of decision.
 We also publish the decision on our Planning decision notices page.

 If an application has been refused then the applicant can appeal to the Planning Inspectorate – an independent Government Agency.